-Thanks to the federal government’s Smart Cities Challenge, launched in early 2018, and, of course, the requisite sales teams and lobbyists from tech companies, there is a very good chance that your local municipality is involved in a recent or ongoing effort to become a smart city.
+Thanks to the federal government’s Smart Cities Challenge, launched in early 2018, and, of course, the requisite sales teams and lobbyists from tech companies, there is a very good chance that — if you’re based in Canada — your local municipality is involved in a recent or ongoing effort to become a smart city.

 The government received 130 applications from rural and small towns, major metropolises, and Indigenous communities in response to its Smart Cities Challenge; many were based on existing smart city initiatives that were already funded and underway.

 Yet, despite the national scope of this challenge, the term “smart cities” is still ambiguous and abstract to most people.

 It may be just another empty tech-industry buzzword to you, or it may be overused in your professional circles to the point of being meaningless.
 Unfortunately, municipalities’ efforts to engage their residents or civil society organizations and involve them in their plans and proposals have not changed that perception in a material way.

 What’s more, not every city has a high-profile project like Sidewalk Labs in Toronto to raise awareness and catalyze discussion in the media, within academia, and among residents.

 However, every city is likely working on something that could be categorized under the smart city umbrella.

 Smart city projects come in all sizes, scales, and scopes.